nicolaiolsen/XLGearBanker/README.md

 1. Either open your bank/storage or type '/xlgb' in chat to bring up the UI.
 2. Use the arrows to browse your current sets

-### Edit sets (change name/remove items from set)
+### Edit sets (change name & add/remove items to/from set)

 1. Either open your bank/storage or type '/xlgb' in chat to bring up the UI.
 2. Press the edit icon (pen and paper thingy)
     - Now you can edit the name label to a choice of your own!
 (Press the label and edit away!)
+    - Add items you currently wear using the bottom that states it does literally this.
-    - Mark items for removal by using the 'X' icon to the right of the item you want removed.
-(If you regret your choice, press the cancel button to unmark it again!)
+    - Remove items using the 'X' icon to the right of the item you want removed.
+(If you regret your choice, you can discard your changes!)
 3. Now you have a choice:
     1. Discard changes by clicking the "cancel icon" that replaced the edit icon.
 (If you've made changes a dialog will pop up to confirm)
     2. Accept changes by clicking the "accept icon".
 (If you've marked items for removal a dialog will pop up to confirm)